Epidemiology-informed Graph Neural Network for Heterogeneity-aware Epidemic Forecasting: Experiments

-To evaluate whether the model is sensitive to the sparsification of the MAG, we test the impact of different sparse thresholds, from 0 to 0.8 (Figures \ref{fig:sen} (j), (k), and (l)).
+\textbf{Sparsity Threshold $\delta$.} To evaluate whether the model is sensitive to the sparsification of the MAG, we test the impact of different sparsity thresholds, from 0 to 0.8 (Figures \ref{fig:sen} (m), (n), (o), and (p)).
 A higher threshold corresponds to a sparser MAG.
-On the Japan-Prefectures dataset, as the sparse threshold increases, RMSE fluctuates slightly, indicating that excessive sparsification may degrade the forecasting performance.
-On the US-Regions dataset, RMSE shows minor fluctuation, with mild sparsification improving model performance, while PCC remains stable, indicating that the model is not highly sensitive to changes in the sparse threshold.
-For the US-States dataset, the model achieves the best at a lower sparse threshold, with a slight decrease in PCC as the threshold increases.
-In summary, a modest increase in the sparse threshold can improve model performance, and selecting an appropriate threshold helps balance data complexity and model effectiveness.
+On the Japan-Prefectures dataset, as the sparsity threshold increases, RMSE fluctuates, indicating that excessive sparsification may degrade the forecasting performance.
+On the US-Regions dataset, RMSE shows minor fluctuation, while PCC remains stable.
+For the US-States dataset, the model achieves the best performance at a lower sparsity threshold, with a slight decrease in PCC as the threshold increases.
+For the Australia-COVID dataset, the performance of different sparsity thresholds basically remains unchanged.
+Overall, a modest increase in the sparsity threshold improves model performance, and selecting an appropriate threshold helps balance data complexity and model effectiveness.